 - The purpose of the Moderator is to foster discussion and encourage healthy forums.
 The Moderator is the steward of their forum.

-- While forums do have a ‘virtual’ homeostasis, and most problems do naturally go away by themselves, Moderators can develop an “espirit de corps” on their forum through fair and professional communications when correcting problems.
+- Moderators can develop an “espirit de corps” on their forum through fair and professional communications when correcting problems.
 When members are crossing the line, we appeal to their good sensibilities to raise their communication mode.

 - Each individual forum is for discussion within that specific community.
 The members of that forum should feel comfortable to discuss topics within their own communities without being harassed by members of other forums. (i.e.: PA vs. MD, MD vs. DO, CRNA vs. MD, etc…).
 We encourage the team approach to health care delivery, and discussions of this are appropriate.
 Discussions of one profession vs. another are naive and counterproductive to developing a positive community.
 These should be closed immediately.

-- Moderators always respect members’ anonymity.
+- Always respect members’ anonymity.
 Anonymity is what encourages members to use SDN.
-Moderators never reveal member’s identity on the boards; it puts SDN at legal risk, not to mention scaring away members.
+Never reveal member’s identity on the boards; it puts SDN at legal risk, not to mention scaring away members.

 Moderation of Problem Members